davebyrne222/simple-cli/README.md

     name: Alice
 ```

-- The defaults section defines the default group to use when no group has been explicitly set.
+- The default_group field defines the default group to use when no group has been explicitly set as active.
 - The groups section defines sets of parameters grouped by context.
 Each group contains a set of parameter values that can be used in commands.
 This allows the same parameter to have different values in different contexts, such as different users or environments.

 > [!IMPORTANT]